lobral2728/ucb_ml_capstone/README.md

    - Accuracy, precision/recall/F1 (macro), confusion matrix.
    - Per-class recall to surface asymmetries.

 > Note: In this project we **do not perform fine‑tuning** of the backbone (all ResNet layers remain non‑trainable).
-This choice keeps training fast and stable and simplifies reproducibility.
-You can enable fine‑tuning later as an extension.
+The accuracy was very good even without it.

 #### Results
 ![Accuracy](images/accuracy.png)